Weinheim–Heidelberg railway: The OEG era

 In the 1960s, continuously welded rail began to be installed.
 The remaining semaphore signals were replaced by colour light signals, which are easier to maintain.

-Because of growing competition from road transport for freight, profitability fell significantly in the 1960s, so that the closure of the dual gauge freight line between Heidelberg and Schriesheim was sought on 12  December 1969, approved on 19 January 1970 and closed in 1 July 1970.
+Because of growing competition from road transport for freight, profitability fell significantly in the 1960s, so that the closure of the dual gauge freight line between Heidelberg and Schriesheim was sought on 12  December 1969, approved on 19 January 1970 and closed on 1 July 1970.
 The carriage of general freight was abandoned by 1971.
 The Black Bridge was demolished from October 1970 to June 1971.
 An exception was the annual sugar beet harvest, which was transported using Rollbocks, which operated until 1983.
 Otherwise, the OEG operated freight traffic until the early 1990s using road transport.

 Further modernisation

 In 1980, Schriesheim OEG station was adapted for the needs of the time and upgraded and the local carriage shed was converted into a central bus depot.

 In 1995, the concept of MVG 2000 was implemented that also brought significant changes for the OEG.
 Up to this time, trains coming from Weinheim terminated in the forecourt of Mannheim Hauptbahnhof and from Heidelberg in Mannheim Kurpfalzbrücke (Kurpfalz bridge) station.
 The circuit was then completed with trains running through the centre of Mannheim.
 To achieve this, a short connecting line was built from the front of Collini-Center, bypassing Kurpfalzbrücke station junction and connecting to the tram line on Friedrichsring.
 This connection was a restoration; there had been a similar link until 1928 or 1974.
 The OEG was connected to the Mannheim tram network and now ran with the line designation of 5R (and 5 for trains running only on the Käfertal–Mannheim–Edingen section).

 In the 1990s, the Heidelberg–Schriesheim section was duplicated to allow denser regular-interval traffic.
 The Handschuhsheim Nord–Dossenheim section has been double-track since 28 February 1999.
 The second track was completed in the spring of 1999 and was the only one used while the old track was renewed.
 Two-track operations started and the two new halts of Dossenheim Nord and Schriesheim Süd were commissioned on 12 June 1999.
 The duplication of the remaining section of the line between Schriesheim and Weinheim was carried out from March 2011 with a seven-month closure of the line with trains replaced by buses.